ultraleap/XR-Keyboard/InteractionEngineKeyboards2.0/Assets/XR_Keyboard/README.md

 ## Known issues

 - The Max Font Size in can get lost in the prefabs.
 If the characters look small, edit the max font size in the InteractionButtonUIKey prefab
+- The shadow colour can get lost in the prefabs.
+If the shadow looks incorrect, follow the instructions in the Customisation section to set the shadow colour